Alwen Reservoir, near Denbigh

-The trail is waymarked and starts from the information panel on the other side of the road to the car park.
+The trail is waymarked and starts from the information panel on the other side of the road to the parking area.

 The monument stands at the highest point in Clocaenog Forest (1358ft/414m) and there is also an ancient earthwork and trig point with views across the Vale of Clwyd.

 The walk returns to the car park along the same path.